 Today is a very scenic walk along the side of the valley towards Upper Pisang.
 Breath taking views of the Annapurna II and III dominates the skyline towards the south.
 Upper Pisang is a beautiful traditional village with a beehive cluster type houses, closely realted to Tibetan architecture.
 After a 3 hour walk sometimes through forest and sometimes in the open, we reach Upper Pisang where we stop here for lunch.
 After lunch we continue our walk to Dhukkur Pokhari (lake of the doves).

-At Bagarchhap, you can celebrate your last night party of the trek because the next day you drive directly to Kathmandu and there wont be a chance to say farewell to your staff.
+At Shiri Chaur, you can celebrate your last night party of the trek because the next day you drive directly to Kathmandu and there wont be a chance to say farewell to your staff.

-After breakfast we drive along the same rough road that we had taken on the way in to Chyamje.
-WE will drive to Besisahar which should take us about 3 hours.
-On reaching Besisahar, we will stop for lunch and then continue our drive to Kathmandu.
+After breakfast will drive to Besisahar which should take us about 2 hours.
+On reaching Besisahar, we will change from our jeep to our van and continue our drive to Kathmandu.

 We arrive out hotel in the late afternoon.
 The evening is spent either with a farewell dinner of just take an early night after a tiring drive, and get ready for the final departure the next day.